matheusbrat/Pocket-ImAT/README.md

 License: MIT

-For License/Copying information check COPYING file.
+For License/Copying information check LICENSE file.

 Program that aims to bring a set of features to help you analyzing images.